-Required Reading and Purpose of Lectures: It is required that you read the sections of your textbook that are outlined in the tentative course schedule.
-You should certainly read the corresponding sections prior to attempting the homework and exams.
-The lectures are geared toward the average student and primarily meant to (1) spark an interest in the subject, (2) highlight key and often difficult parts of the text, (3) show exciting demonstrations of the concepts discussed in the text where possible and available, and (4) work through some examples to give you the mathematical machinery to solve problems.
+Required Reading and Purpose of Lectures: It is required that you read the sections of your textbook that are outlined in the tentative course schedule at the end of this syllabus.
+You should certainly read the corresponding sections prior to attempting the homework, quizzes, and exams.
+The lectures are geared toward the average student and primarily meant to (1) spark an interest in the subject, (2) highlight key and often difficult parts of the text, (3) show exciting demonstrations of the concepts discussed in the text where possible and if available, and (4) work through some examples to give you the mathematical machinery to solve problems.
 It is recommended that before or after class you download any additional notes from MU Online and review them before the next class.
-Study your book, your homework, provided solutions, your lecture notes, your previous exams/quizzes, and ask questions! :-)
+Study your book, your homework, provided solutions, your lecture notes, my posted lecture notes, your previous exams/quizzes, and ask questions! :-)

-Help for This Course: If you are starting to experience difficulties in this class, there exist several resources available for you to obtain additional help.
-Resolve these difficulties quickly, before they snowball out of control.
+Help for This Course: If you are starting to experience difficulties in this class, there exist many resources available for you to obtain additional help.
+Resolve these difficulties quickly, before they snowball out of control (17 chapters in 15 weeks).